 More research into the effectiveness of these existing treatments is needed, as well as more research to find further treatments to successfully tackle chronic cough.

 Several trials of new drugs are currently underway drugs specifically targeting the nerves which cause the sensation of irritation.
-Early results of these trials are encouraging, but further research is needed before the drugs can be made available.
+Results of these trials are encouraging, and one of these drugs, gefapixant, has been submitted to the regulators for approval.

 Are there any other ways I can manage my symptoms?